slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'You don't always have to get the last word.
 Make your point and leave it that way.
 Let go.'*

 <!--
+The best conversationalists are the best listeners.
+What do you do when you run out of things to say in a conversation?
+Learn how to lessen the crushing pressure of being interesting by focusing on being interested.
+Understand how to stay tuned in to the conversation by picking up on often-ignored (but crucially important) nonverbal cues.
+Banish meaningless small talk and learn how to ask questions that build rapport and natural conversation.

+> *'You can never be sure who you are dealing with.
+A man who is of little importance and means today can be a person of power tomorrow.'*

+> *'Judge a man by his questions, not by his answers.'*

 It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago. -- Derek Sivers

 > *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*